-- > ACA does not have a school nurse, and ACA is not prepared to administer medical care or treatment. - Should students need to be given prescription or homeopathic medicine while at school, parents must complete an Authorization Form.
-Forms will be provided to parents for completion at the beginning of the school year.
-Any medications needed to be dispensed during school hours should be brought to the office.
-They may be dispensed only from the school office by office staff. - ACA does maintain a well-equipped first aid kit in the office.
-Minor scrapes, bruises, bumps, etc. will be attended by a staff member. - So that minor issues may be treated, parents must complete an Authorization Form.
-More serious injuries or concerns will be addressed by contacting a parent.
-Additionally, any injury requiring significant attention from a staff member will be noted on an Injury Report and placed in the student's file. - When a student has a condition that requires exemption from some school activity, parents should send a written excuse to the Head of School to be disseminated to all appropriate teachers.
+Fever - Temperature of $100.5^{\circ}$ or above WITHOUT use of fever reducing medication (acetaminophen or ibuprofen) Vomiting Diarrhea Rash Persistent cough If a stu dent becomes ill during class, the school office will contact a parent directly.
+Me edica ation and Treatment Authorization AC A does not have a school nurse, and ACA is not prepared to administer medical care or treatment. cor ould students need to be given prescription or homeopathic medicine while at school, parents must implete an Authorization Form.
+Forms will be provided to parents for completion at the beginning of the lool year.
+Any medications needed to be dispensed during school hours should be brought to the office, bey may be dispensed only from the school office by office staff.
+CA does maintain a well-equipped first aid kit in the office.
+Minor scrapes, bruises, bumps, etc. will be ended by a staff member. or o that minor issues may be treated, parents must complete an Authorization Form.
+More serious injuries concerns will be addressed by contacting a parent.
+Additionally, any injury requiring significant ention from a staff member will be noted on an Injury Report and placed in the student's file. nen a student has a condition that requires exemption from some school activity, parents should send a litten excuse to the Head of School to be disseminated to all appropriate teachers.